ktomk/pipelines/doc/PIPELINES-HOWTO-ROOTLESS.md

 ## Installing Docker Rootless

 1. If Docker is installed as daemon (standard), stop it:

+    ```
     # systemctl stop docker
+    ```

     This should be the only command that needs to be executed as root.

 2. Read the installation instructions by reading the source code of the docker rootless installer:

+    ```bash
     $ curl -fsSL https://get.docker.com/rootless -o get-docker.sh
     $ less get-docker.sh
+    ```

 3. Install docker rootless following the scripted instructions:

+    ```bash
     $ sh get-docker.sh
+    ```

     The script should run through so that there should be no manual intervention necessary.
 At the very end the script displays the DOCKER_HOST environment parameter with it's value and how to export it to the environment like this:

+    ```bash
-       export DOCKER_HOST=unix:///run/user/1000/docker.sock
+    $ export DOCKER_HOST=unix:///run/user/1000/docker.sock
+    ```

     It also shows which commands to run to start Docker rootless:

+    ```text
     systemctl --user (start|stop|restart) docker
+    ```

 4. Prepare the environment to run pipelines with Docker rootless:

     1. If the `DOCKER_HOST` environment parameter is not set, export it to the environment first:

+    ```bash
     $ export DOCKER_HOST="unix://${XDG_RUNTIME_DIR}/docker.sock"
+    ```

     This environment parameter is necessary so that the Docker client knows how to connect to the Docker rootless daemon.

     2. Start the Docker rootless daemon if not yet started:

+    ```bash
     $ systemctl --user start docker
+    ```

     Use `status` instead of `start` to see if and how the daemon is running.

     Use `stop` to stop it again.

-5. Test pipelines to run with Docker rootless.  \
-   (this is done in the pipelines project itself)  \
+5. Test pipelines to run with Docker rootless (done in the pipelines project itself)
     Easiest and fastest is to run the default pipeline w/ mount as it does not change anything in the project:

+    ```bash
     $ pipelines --deploy mount
+    ```

     If the installation of Docker rootless is incomplete, you well see the pipelines utility to complain about setting up the container providing more info that docker has issues connecting to the Docker daemon like so:

+    > ```bash
     > pipelines: setting up the container failed
     > docker: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?.
     > See 'docker run --help'.
     >
     >
     > exit status: 125
+    > ```

    This means either the `DOCKER_HOST` environment parameter is either missing or not pointing to the correct socket *or* the Daemon is not running.
 The